pomerium/pomerium/docs/guides/kubernetes-dashboard.md

 This tutorial covers:

-- Installing [Helm] a package manger for Kubernetes
+- Installing [Helm] a package manager for Kubernetes
 - Deploying [NGINX Ingress Controller]
 - Install and configure [Cert-Manager] to issue [LetsEncrypt] certificates
 - Deploying Pomerium